Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Introduction

-There has been recent interest in attempting to incorporate causality into recommender systems to address the data sparsity~\cite{xiong2021counterfactual, yang2021top}.
-From the standpoint of causality, building counterfactuals provide an answer to the counterfactual question: "What would the interaction process be if we intervened on some parts of the observational data?"
-Counterfactuals derived from intervention on observational data can be viewed as supplementing the circumstances not covered by the observational data.
-Thus, modelling from both observational and counterfactual data distributions serves as a powerful data augmentation technique to assist the recommendation engine in understanding users' true preferences.
+To address the challenge of data sparsity, there has been a growing interest in incorporating the concept of counterfactuals into recommender systems~\cite{xiong2021counterfactual, yang2021top}.
+Building counterfactuals based on causal relationships offers a solution to the counterfactual question: "What would the interaction process be if we intervened on some parts of the observational data?"
+By generating counterfactuals from interventions on observational data, we can effectively supplement the information missing from the original data.
+This approach, known as data augmentation through counterfactuals, enables the modeling of both the observational and counterfactual data distributions.
+Leveraging such augmented data equips the recommendation engine with a powerful tool to gain deeper insights into users' genuine preferences.
+As a result, the recommender system becomes better equipped to adapt to evolving user interests and provide more accurate and personalized recommendations.

-Recent works have made several initial attempts to alleviate the sparsity problem through data augmentation. ~\cite{zhang2021causerec} propose to measure the similarity between the representation of each item and the target item and replace the top half of items with the lowest similarity scores to obtain the positive counterfactual user sequence. ~\cite{wang2021counterfactual} design a sampler model that makes minor changes to the user's historical items on the embedding space to implement a counterfactual data augment framework.
-However, these approaches are all based on the embedding space.
-Although the state representation in RL has similarities to the embedding, they are conceptually different.
-In contrast to the embedding, the state representation is dynamic and affected by the agent's actions.
-State representation in an RL-based recommender system consists of user features, feedback and demographic information, and other information, whereas the standard embedding method only contains users' recent actions.
-As a result, RL-based dynamic recommendations in response to users' shifting interests are incompatible with existing counterfactual generating frameworks.
+Zhang et al.~\cite{zhang2021causerec} propose to measure the similarity between the representation of each item and the target item and replace the top half of items with the lowest similarity scores to obtain the positive counterfactual user sequence.
+Wang et al.~\cite{wang2021counterfactual} design a sampler model that makes minor changes to the user's historical items on the embedding space to implement a counterfactual data augment framework.
+However, these approaches, while effective for embedding-based methods, face challenges when applied to RL-based dynamic recommendations.
+Unlike embedding, the state representation in RL is dynamic and influenced by the agent's actions, encompassing user features, feedback, demographic information, and other details.
+This dynamic nature of state representation is conceptually different from the static nature of embeddings that contain only users' recent actions.
+As a result, existing counterfactual generating frameworks are not readily compatible with RL-based dynamic recommendation systems.